persistenceOne/persistenceCore/docs/resources/Ledger.md

 Be sure to unlock your device with the PIN and open the Persistence app before trying to run these commands
 :::

-Use the `keyName` you set for your Ledger key and gaia will connect with the Cosmos Ledger app to then sign your transaction.
+Use the `keyName` you set for your Ledger key and persistenceCore will connect with the Persistence Ledger app to then sign your transaction.

 ```bash
 persistenceCore tx send <keyName> <destinationAddress> <amount><denomination> --node https://rpc.core.persistence.one:443 --chain-id core-1